 Thorpe's two seasons in Green Bay were memorable ones as the Phoenix posted a pair of 22-win seasons and advanced to post-season play for the first time since the 1995-96 campaign.
 His first year saw UWGB put together a 22-11 overall record, place second in the Horizon League and host a first-round game in the College Basketball Invitational.
 The Phoenix registered a 22-13 mark last season and advanced to the second round of the CBI.

 Prior to joining the UWGB program, Thorpe spent the previous six seasons (2002-08) as an assistant at Saint Louis University.
 During his time with SLU, the Billikens averaged 16 wins per season and were one of the top defensive teams in both the Atlantic 10 and Conference USA.
 Thorpe coached five all-conference players and two all-rookie selections during his tenure.

 Thorpe gained some familiarity with the Mid-American Conference when he worked two seasons as an assistant coach at Ball State.
 In 2001-02, the Cardinals posted a 23-12 record and earned a trip to the National Invitation Tournament.
 That campaign included upset wins over UCLA and Kansas at the Maui Invitational.

-Thorpe began his coaching career as a graduate assistant at Loras College in Dubuque, IA, from 1993-96.
+Thorpe began his coaching career as a graduate assistant at Loras College in Dubuque, Iowa, from 1993-96.
 During his tenure, Loras produced a NCAA Division III All-American, and the Duhawks were three-time runners-up in the prestigious National Catholic Basketball Tournament.

 A Chicago native, Thorpe was a two-time All-Catholic League performer at Fenwick High School.
 He went on to become a four-year letterman at St. Leo College (Fla.).
 Thorpe earned his bachelor's degree in business management.